chris-belcher/electrum-personal-server/README.md

 # Electrum Personal Server

-Electrum Personal Server is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum UI with full node verification and privacy, but without the heavyweight server backend, for a single user.
+Electrum Personal Server is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum wallet with full node verification and privacy, but without the heavyweight server backend, for a single user.
 It allows the user to benefit from all of Bitcoin Core's resource-saving features like